Smart "Predict, then Optimize": SPO Loss Functions

 \section{SPO Loss Functions}

 Herein, we introduce several loss functions that fall into the predict-then-optimize paradigm, but that are also \textit{smart} in that they take the nominal optimization problem $P(\cdot)$ into account when measuring errors in predictions.
 We refer to these loss functions as Smart ``Predict, then Optimize'' (SPO) loss functions.
 As a starting point, let us consider a true SPO loss function that exactly measures the excess cost incurred when making a suboptimal decision due to an imprecise cost vector prediction.
 Following the PO paradigm, given a cost vector prediction $\hat c$, a decision $w^\ast(\hat c)$ is implemented based on solving $P(\hat{c})$.
 After the decision $w^\ast(\hat c)$ is implemented, the cost incurred is with respect to the cost vector $c$ that is \emph{actually realized}.
-The excess cost due to the fact that $w^\ast(\hat c)$ may be suboptimal with respect to $c$ is then $c^Tw^\ast(\hat c) - z^\ast(c)$.
+The excess cost due to the fact that $w^\ast(\hat c)$ may be suboptimal with respect to $c$ is then $c^Tw^\ast(\hat c) - z^\ast(c)$, which we call the SPO loss.
+In Figure \ref{fig:geometry}, we show how two predicted values of $c$ with the same prediction error can result in different decisions and different SPO losses.
+In fact, Figure \ref{fig:geometry} shows that the SPO loss can be 0 when $S$ is a polyhedron if $-\hat{c}$ lies in the cone corresponding to the extreme point $w^*(c)$, or when $S$ is an ellipse and $\hat{c}$ is in the same direction and parallel to $c$.
 Definition \ref{true_def} formalizes this true SPO loss associated with making the prediction $\hat c$ when the actual cost vector is $c$, given a particular oracle $w^\ast(\cdot)$ for $P(\cdot)$.